This page presents the history of North Carolina passenger car license plates, from the 1956 plate through the present day.

 First in Flight graphic plates with seven blue serial characters were issued continously from mid-1985 until April 2007, when red serial character plates were introduced.
 The serial format is xxx-0000.
 The first plate number issued was ANA-1001, because the second letter of these plates is limited to the range of N through Z. Why exactly this is so has been a long-running mystery among plate historians.
 Also, the letters G, I, O, Q, and U are avoided, and in each 3-letter combination, numbering starts at 1001 and goes up to 9999.
 The last blue-character plate issued is reported to be in the upper WTF-1000 series.
 I've personally seen them as high as plate number WTF-1956 myself.

 Older seven-character plates starting with letters A through H were also replaced with red character plates as they expired between about April 2007 and July 2008.
 J-series plates were replaced with red character plates as they expired between June 2008 and May 2009.
-Therefore, the oldest remaining plates on the road are seven-character, blue letter K-series plates, but these are in the process of being replaced during 2010.
+K-series plates were replaced approximately in 2010; nearly all L-series plates were replaced within a few years after 2010, but I'm not exactly sure when.
+Therefore, as of early 2016, the oldest remaining plates on the road are seven-character, blue letter plates near the very end of the L series.
+The oldest of these were originally issued in late 1998 with natural 1999 expirations.

 |1986 –||white-on-black sticker||Natural serial letter range: A series on this base, starting at ANA-1001.|